hunterdyar/IMMGuidebook/content/docs/unity/virtual-reality/zero-to-quest-ultimate-xr.md

  ## Installing Ultimate XR into Your Unity Project

+### Walkthrough Video

+{{< youtube 4kRyh-uJAy4 >}}

+### Overview

  0. Make sure Android is added as a build target for the appropriate version of Unity.
 You can do this in the Unity Hub.
-Go to Installs, click the gear icon next to the appropraite version of Unity, and choose "Add Modules".
+Go to Installs, click the gear icon next to the appropriate version of Unity, and choose "Add Modules".
 Add Android Build Support, and the JDK, SDK, and NDK tools.

  1. Go to [UltimateXR](https://www.ultimatexr.io/) and click on the download link below the "Watch Teaser" button.